Align module usage¶

 plt.show()

-shift.yaxis() is called in align.yaxes().
 The argument expand is always True (Argument 4: Shifting method (expand)).

-Argumetns 1 and 3: Axes (ax1 and ax2)
+Argumetns 1 and 3: Axes (ax1 and ax2)¶

 The first and third arguments of align.yaxes() (ax1 and ax2) are the matplotlib.axes.Axes objects which you want to change.

-Argumetns 2 and 4: Origins (org1 and org2)
+Argumetns 2 and 4: Origins (org1 and org2)¶

 The second and fourth arguments of align.yaxes() (org1 and org2) are the origins which you want to align.

-Argument 5: Relative position (pos)
+Argument 5: Relative position (pos)¶

-The last argument of align.yaxes() (pos) is the relative position which the two origins are aligned. pos should satisfy the condition \(0 < pos < 1\) (See also Argument 3: Relative position (pos)).
+pos should satisfy the condition \(0 < pos < 1\) (See also Argument 3: Relative position (pos)).

 pos is optional argument, therefore, when pos is None, the two origins are aligned with the middle of them.

-Align two x axes
+Align two x axes¶

 align.xaxes() adjust the plotting range of two x axes.
-The usage is same as y axes.